 Why do we need to control stormwater?

 Increased impervious surface (asphalt, concrete, and rooftops) limits the amount of water that can absorb into the ground and creates high stormwater runoff volumes.
 This increases the amount of water that runs directly into our creeks and streams without being filtered thru the soil.
-This increases the amount of nutrients reaching the stream including nitrogen and phosphorus.
-The increased volume also creates a "flashy" condition in the creek and streams, causing them to rise very quickly.
+Stormwater can pick up and carry many pollutants on it's path draining directly to the rivers, streams, and lakes.
+These pollutants include sediment, pet wastes, pesticides, fertilizers, automobile fluids (such as oil, gasoline, and antifreeze), yard wastes, cigarette butts, litter, and more.
+The increased volume in stormwater also creates a "flashy" condition in the creek and streams, causing them to rise very quickly.
 This can increase amount of stream bank erosion and stream movement to the left or right, oxbows, etc.

 What is a Stormwater Control Measure (SCM)?